DannyHoKim/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals
 ![Outcomes Based on Goals](Resources/Outcomes_vs_goals.png)

-The data represented above, shows the percentage of successful, failed, or canceled Kickstarter plays based on their proposed financial goals.
+The data represented above, shows the percentage of successful, failed, or canceled Kickstarter plays based on their financial goals.
 ### Challenges and Difficulties Encountered

 ## Results